AuroraÕs Tale

 * * *

 There was a whoosh and an RPG shot past Aurora, impacting somewhere in the Betans' lines.
-She couldnÕt tell if it did any damage or not but the Arions seemed not to notice.
+She couldnÕt tell if it did any damage or not but the Aureans seemed not to notice.
 The Imperial military was built around its infantry, and the infantry was built around the Charge.

 It deserved the emphasis.

-Arions didnÕt like defending.
+Aureans didnÕt like defending.
 They could defend, and like most things to do with war, they did it very well.
 But they were predatory by nature and predators prefer to attack.
 Thus had been born the Charge.

-Most armies learned the fallacy of human wave attacks around the time they discovered automatic firearms, but the Arions had never run into that evolutionary conundrum because for thousands of years their enemies wielded weapons that were no threat to them.
+Most armies learned the fallacy of human wave attacks around the time they discovered automatic firearms, but the Aureans had never run into that evolutionary conundrum because for thousands of years their enemies wielded weapons that were no threat to them.
 Even in the early days before advanced armor, thousands of Betans had fearlessly waded through bullets, shells and round shot.
-Their success only improved with their as armor got better, and lighter, and the Arion military began to resemble a dark version of something out of the ancient crusades on Earth.
+Their success only improved with their as armor got better, and lighter, and the Aurean military began to resemble a dark version of something out of the ancient crusades on Earth.

-Without revolution, evolution took place and the Arion military adapted itself to its unrivalled dominance in the physical realm.
+Without revolution, evolution took place and the Aurean military adapted itself to its unrivalled dominance in the physical realm.
 The key to its success was simplicity.
 The Charge was just that; hundreds or thousands of infantry lined up and then unleashed like a wave that could wash away resistance like the tide.

 All of this passed through AuroraÕs mind as she piled into the Betans.
 Dozens died around her, either splashed across her body or thrown into the air to fall on their friends.
 But the Charge had a solution even for Viragos and that was simple dispersion.